logo

 Emporia State University

 Emporia State University (ESU) is home to several counseling programs at the undergraduate and graduate levels.
-The Bachelor of Science (BS) in Rehabilitation and Disability Studies is offered with concentrations in Rehabilitation and Disability Studies and Addiction Counseling.
-These degree programs are comprised of 120 credits with 44 credits taken in the concentration area.
-Students in the BS program may meet the educational requirements to become a Licensed Addiction Counselor (LAC) in Kansas depending on the electives taken.
-At the graduate level, ESU offers a 60-credit Master of Science (MS) in Clinical Counseling with four CACREP-accredited concentrations in Mental Health Counseling; Addiction Counseling; Rehabilitation Counseling; and School Counseling.
-Each concentration can meet state educational requirements for the Licensed Professional Counselor (LPC) credential depending on the courses taken, and the MS in School Counseling also meets state requirements to become a school counselor in K-12 settings.
+Both the Bachelor of Arts (BA) and Bachelor of Science (BS) in Sociology programs offer an Addictions Counseling Track for students interested in becoming Licensed Addictions Counselors (LACs) in Kansas.
+In addition to general education coursework, students completing the Addictions Counseling Track must complete 21 credits of Sociology core courses and 30 credits in addictions counseling.
+The Addictions Counseling Track includes courses such as Individual Counseling in Addictions; Group Counseling with Addiction Populations; and Psychopathology and Addictions.
+At the graduate level, ESU offers a 60-credit Master of Science (MS) in Clinical Counseling with three CACREP-accredited concentrations in Mental Health Counseling; Addiction Counseling; Rehabilitation Counseling.
+Each concentration meets state educational requirements for the Licensed Professional Counselor (LPC) credential depending on the courses taken.
+ESU’s CACREP-accredited MS in School Counseling meets state requirements to become a school counselor in K-12 settings.

 Kansas Wesleyan University

-At Kansas Wesleyan University, students can complete a Bachelor of Arts (BA) in Psychological Services that combines foundational coursework in psychology with experiential learning in one of six concentration areas: Addictions and Substance Abuse Counseling, Domestic Issues, Offender Management, Health and Wellness, Human Resources, and Educational Counseling.
-This degree is designed to introduce undergraduate students to a variety of counseling-related professions and provide hands-on experience and to classes such as Theories of Counseling, Group Counseling, and Principles of Counseling Practice.
-Students must complete 120 credits including 48-52 credits in the concentration area.
+At Kansas Wesleyan University, students can complete a Bachelor of Arts (BA) in Psychological Services that combines foundational coursework in psychology with experiential learning in one of three concentration areas: Addictions and Substance Abuse Counseling, Domestic Issues, and Educational Counseling.
+This degree is designed to introduce undergraduate students to a variety of counseling-related professions and provide hands-on experience through classes such as Theories of Counseling, Group Counseling, and Principles of Counseling Practice.
+Students must complete 120 credits including at least 34 credits in Psychological Services Common Core coursework and 15 credits in the chosen concentration area.
 The degree also requires 150 hours of supervised work experience with the exception of the Addictions and Substance Abuse Counseling concentration, which requires 400 hours since it leads to licensure as a Licensed Addiction Counselor (LAC).
 Specialized courses for this concentration include Foundations of Addiction and Psychopharmacology.
 The Psychological Services program is also available as a 21-credit minor to students in other degree programs.

 Traditional Graduate Programs